FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Find out means of resetting token.
 - Consider anonymous authentication for students.
 But for tutors and admins , their records must be straight....
 They must authenticate.

+#### PRODUCT OPTIMIZATION

+- Lesson , Chapter number are not being read correctly...
+Something weird happends to them upon update
+- For the lesson number . split using the splice operator to have the number at the end only
+- There is a back button loop that is affecting the back btn...
+- Find a way of appending back the lesson type that was there after token verification.
+- Find a better way of not going to s3 uploader without lesson or resource name.

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY

 - I was able to update the chapter 4 accross rerenders.
 It appears react router dom manages its states.